Helpline information

 Fentanyl is a synthetic opioid used to treat severe pain and chronic pain.
 Opioids, including fentanyl and oxycodone, are associated with a high risk of addiction.

+Prescription fentanyl comes in many different forms, including lozenges, tablets, sprays, and patches.
 The U.S. Food and Drug Administration classifies fentanyl as a Schedule II controlled substance, meaning it is approved for medical use but has a high potential for abuse.
 Fentanyl, among other synthetic opioids, is associated with the most drug overdose deaths in the country.

 The way opioids work is by blocking pain signals from your brain and central nervous system (CNS) by binding to the opioid receptors in your brain.
 The use of opioids simultaneously releases endorphins.
+This is what causes the euphoric effects of fentanyl.

 Both of these factors can make the use of fentanyl addicting.
 People may start to feel as though they need the pain-blocking characteristics and rush of endorphins to feel normal.
+Over time, people may also need more fentanyl to feel the same effects, which can quickly lead to addiction and overdose.

 Fentanyl Abuse vs. Fentanyl Addiction

 Fentanyl is a prescription drug.
-This means that unlike some addictive drugs, not all fentanyl use is considered abuse.
+This means that, unlike some addictive drugs, not all fentanyl use is considered abuse.
 However, it’s essential to note that abuse and addiction are not the same.

-When someone develops a fentanyl addiction, however, they mentally rely on the drug to get through their day.
 Abuse can often develop into addiction, so it’s important to take both conditions seriously.

 Does Fentanyl Cause Dependence?